AlexMercedCoder/tutorialblog/content/blog/2025/2025-04-AI-Agents-MCP-08.md

 Clients can choose how and when to inject these into the model’s prompt, depending on MIME type and length.

 ### Real-Time Updates
-Resources aren’t static—they can change.
+Resources aren’t static - they can change.
 MCP supports subscriptions to keep context fresh.

 #### List Updates
 If the list of resources changes, the server can notify the client with: